 …Because I am mad, I hate you.
 Because I am mad, I have betrayed you.
 And because I’m mad, I’m rejoicing in my heart, without a shred of pity, without a shred of regret, watching you go with glory in my heart!

 So last year I reviewed the Alfred Hitchcock film Under Capricorn.
-In the post, I mentioned how it wasn’t widely received or enjoyed by critics and audiences, one of the reasons being its similarity to this film, and because starred two of the same actors; Ingrid Bergman and Joseph Cotten.
+In the post, I mentioned how it wasn’t widely received or enjoyed by critics and audiences, one of the reasons being its similarity to this Gaslight (1944), and because it starred two of the same actors; Ingrid Bergman and Joseph Cotten.
 I personally like Under Capricorn better, but let’s take a look at this film.

 So the movie is based on a play, and a remake of the film that came out four years prior to this one.
 It won an Oscar for best set design, best actress, and critical praise for all actors.

-This is a historical fiction film, taking place at the turn of the century.
-The name of the film comes from the gaslights used in houses.
-Lights in the London house are from fixtures with gas flames, and when you light one light, it reduces gas supply to the other lights in the house that are close by, causing the lights to dim.
+This is a historical fiction film, taking place at the turn of the 20th century.
+The name of the film comes from the gaslights used in houses; back then lights in London houses had gas flames, and when you lit one light, it reduced the gas supply to the other lights in the house causing them to dim.

-Ten years later, Paula confesses to her voice teacher, Maestro Guardi, that she has finally been able to move past that point and has fallen in love.
+Ten years later, Paula confesses to her voice teacher, Maestro Guardi, that she has finally been able to move past the traumatic event and has fallen in love.

-Maestro doesn’t want to lose his most talented student, but wants Paula to be happy, and encourages her to follow her heart.
+Maestro doesn’t want to lose his most talented student, but he also wants Paula to be happy, and encourages her to follow her heart.

-She does and accepts the proposal of the handsome Gregory Anton, a pianist she has only known two weeks.
+She does and accepts the proposal of the handsome Gregory Anton (Charles Boyer), a pianist she has only known two weeks.

 During their honeymoon, Gregory tells Paula he has always dreamed of living in a fashionable London square.
-Anxious to please her hubby, she suggests that they move into her aunt’s house.
+Anxious to please her hubby, she suggests that they move into her aunt’s old house that she inherited.

 When they move in Paula begins to have nightmares about what she saw before.

-Gregory tells her that it will help is they remove everything that belonged to her aunt up into the attic, sealing it up.
+Gregory tells her that it will help if they remove everything that belonged to her aunt up into the attic, sealing it up.
 But then strange things start happening.

-The flame keeps going down, although no other lights nearby are being used.
-Why is it dimming!!
+The gaslight flames keep going down, although no other lights nearby are being used.
+Why are they dimming!!

-And what is making that weird noise in a sealed attic.
-Gregory doesn’t hear anything at all, and Paula begins thinking she might be going crazy!
+And what is making that strange noise in the sealed attic.
+Gregory doesn’t hear anything at all, doesn’t notice any lights, and Paula begins thinking she might be going crazy!

 It is clear there is more to this man than his charming, suave, and handsome personality.

-Meanwhile, Paula continues to hear things even though Gregory and the servants say that there is nothing.
+Meanwhile, Paula continues to hear things even though Gregory and the servants say that they hear nothing.
 Paula starts questioning herself, and becomes more insecure every day.

-To make matters worse, Gregory has hired a saucy, young maid, Nancy.
-She os played by Angela Lansbury in her first film role.
+To make matters worse, Gregory has hired a saucy, young, maid Nancy.
+She is played by Angela Lansbury in her first film role.
 This maid is rude and cruel to Paula, making her feel worse and even crazier.
 Nancy is also making a ploy for Gregory.